Impact Factor: 1.2

 Article 3.
 Duration

-REC: CardioClinics aims to be a long-lasting journal, and consequently its duration is indefinite, unless decided otherwise by the Governing Board of the SHCI and the Editorial Team, which, if there is disagreement with the workings of the journal or a lack of adequate funding, will present a resolution to interrupt publication to the Executive Committee of the SEC.
+REC: Interventional Cardiology aims to be a long-term publication, and consequently its duration is indefinite, unless otherwise decided by the ACI-SEC Board and the Editorial Team, which, in case of disagreement with the workings of the journal or a lack of adequate funding, will present a resolution to interrupt publication to the SEC Executive Committee.

 Article 4.
 Funding

-REC: Interventional Cardiology will be funded in its entirety by the SHCI.
-The funds will derive from agreements for collaboration that the SHCI maintains with collaborating companies and that aid the training and research activities developed by the SHCI as part of its main objectives.
+REC: Interventional Cardiology will be funded in its entirety by the ACI-SEC.
+The funds will derive from agreements for collaboration that the ACI-SEC maintains with collaborating companies and that aid the training and research activities developed by the ACI-SEC as part of its main objectives.
 The funds will be adjusted yearly according to the journal’s budget for the forthcoming year.

-The journal will maintain complete independence from its funding bodies, which will have no influence whatsoever with its publication or contents.
+The journal will maintain complete independence from its funding bodies, which will have no influence whatsoever on its publication or contents.
 Nevertheless, the journal will make true and transparent declarations of any type of conflicts of interest that may occur.
-Printed issues of the journal and its website may have commercial advertisements.
-However, sponsors do not participate in the selection or edition of the published content.
-The editorial board is independent from the commercial sponsorship.

 SECTION 2.
 Structure and management